ConstrainedSampler/PolytopeSamplerMatlab/README.md

 To sample `N` points from a polytope `P`, you can call `sample(P, N)`.
 The function `sample` will
 1. Find an initial feasible point
-2. Run constrained Hmailton Monte Carlo
+2. Run constrained Hamiltonian Monte Carlo
 3. Test convergence of the sampling algorithm by computing Effective Sample Size (ESS) and terminate when `ESS >= N`.
 If the target distribution is uniform, a uniformity test will also be performed.

 Extra parameters can be set up using `opts`.
 Some useful parameters include `maxTime` and `maxStep`.
 By default, they are set to